luk036/sphere-n/paper/n-sphere.md

 The test functions then compare the calculated dispersion measure to an expected value using the approx() function, which allows for small differences due to floating-point arithmetic.

-The code uses several important concepts from geometry and linear algebra, such as convex hulls, dot products, and trigonometric functions.
-However, the main flow of the code is straightforward: generate points, calculate their distribution properties, and compare the result to an expected value.
+The algorithm uses several important concepts from geometry and linear algebra, such as convex hulls, dot products, and trigonometric functions.
+However, the main flow of the algorithm is straightforward: generate points, calculate their distribution properties, and compare the result to an expected value.

 This testing approach helps ensure that the SphereN and CylindN generators are producing points with the expected distribution properties, which is crucial for their intended use in whatever larger system they're a part of.